 Soap, Shampoo & Wipes

 Whatever you use to bathe or clean up with, make sure it’s biodegradable.
-You want to leave the land of Havasupai just as beautiful as you left found it.
+You want to leave the land of Havasupai just as beautiful as you found it.

 Dr. Bronner’s has been making “leave no trace” camping soaps and shampoos for decades, making it a perfect addition to your camping checklist.